Tensaiz/DyNSimF/README.md

 ## Documentation

-For examples, tutorials and a complete reference visit the project documentation website on [ReadTheDocs](http://dynsimf.readthedocs.io).
+For tutorials and a complete reference visit the project documentation website on [ReadTheDocs](http://dynsimf.readthedocs.io).
+For more examples visit the /model/examples folder